marcusoftnet/marcusoftnet.github.io/_posts/2008-09-01-retreat-creative-silience.md

 I am
 back from a very different weekend indeed.
-I was given the opportunity to take part in a retreat organised by our corps (congregation).
+I was given the opportunity to take part in a retreat organized by our corps (congregation).
 That meant that we were 15 people going away to far-off place and were silent for the main part of the weekend.